McKhanster/re-genx/README.md

 **New to Re-GenX?** Here's everything you need to know in 30 seconds:

 1. **Click "Play"** on a Re-GenX post to launch the game in fullscreen
-2. **Your familiar appears** as a glowing platinum blob on a circular platform, surrounded by darkness
+2. **Your familiar appears** as a living, pulsating organic blob on a circular platform, surrounded by darkness
-3. **Drag to rotate** the camera 360° around your familiar at eye level
+3. **Drag to rotate** the camera 360° around your familiar at eye level (touch and swipe on mobile)
 4. **Click "▼ MENU"** at the top-center to open care actions
-5. **Feed, Play, or give Attention** to earn Evolution Points and keep your familiar happy
+5. **Feed, Play, or give Attention** to earn Evolution Points and keep your familiar happy (5-minute cooldowns)
 6. **Spend 100 EP** on the "⚡ Evolve" button to choose mutations and transform your familiar
 7. **Keep Care Meter above 0** or your familiar will be removed after 24 hours

 **That's it!** The game auto-saves and restores your complete familiar state (including all mutations) in under 2 seconds.
 Just remember to check in regularly to keep your familiar healthy.

+**Sound:** Adjust volume or mute sounds using the speaker icon (🔊) in the top-right corner.

 ---